harterrt/harterrt/content/mozilla/why_experiment.md

 hold-my-beer kites-in-a-storm type experimentation, Especially early in a feature's lifecycle.
-But, if we want to be able to spot subtle changes to our products we need to run conrolled experiments.
+But, if we want to be able to spot subtle changes to our products we need to run controlled experiments.

 Hopefully these examples clarify why experimentation is so popular.
 At the very least I hope this article